GUDHI/gudhi-devel/src/python/doc/steenrod_persistence_user.rst

    in a triangular matrix :math:`V`.
 3. **Steenrod matrix** — for each cocycle representative, the cup-:math:`i` product formula is applied to produce a cochain representing :math:`\mathrm{Sq}^k` of that class.
-   This stage is parallelised with OpenMP.
+   This stage is parallelised with TBB when ``GUDHI_USE_TBB`` is enabled.
 4. **Steenrod reduction** — the augmented coboundary-plus-Steenrod matrix is reduced to extract the Steenrod barcode.
-This stage is also parallelised with OpenMP.
+This stage is also parallelised with TBB.

 No prior call to :func:`~gudhi.SimplexTree.compute_persistence` is required.